by Freddy Tran Nager, Founder of Atomic Tango + Diehard Newspaper Reader…

 While I defend every artist the right to demand payment for their work, siccing packs of lawyers on your fans is not a customer-loyalty strategy I’d recommend.

 From a Levitt perspective, the music industry should have taken this opportunity to redefine itself far beyond mere songs.
-Once their distribution oligopoly was blown wide open by the Internet, the major record labels should have redefined themselves as marketing companies with expertise in building and promoting music brands.
+Once the Internet blew their distribution oligopoly apart, the major record labels should have redefined themselves as marketing companies with expertise in building and promoting music brands.
 These brands go by such names as “Taylor Swift” or “Metallica” or “The London Philharmonic” (to name a few), and music labels should have focused on helping those brands generate revenue streams from multiple sources, such as concerts, merchandise, and commercial licensing (called 360-degree deals).
-Instead, they acted like the future would still be encased in plastic.
+Instead, they acted like the future would still come encased in plastic.

 I Know You’re Sick Of Hearing About Apple, But…

 As a pure computer company in the 90s, Apple found itself circling the drain, so it turned to what many companies resort to when they run out of ideas: “best practices.”
-Seeing that Microsoft had become an empire — albeit an evil one — by licensing out its operating system, Apple did the same, and the results were disastrous.
-Apple’s computer sales plunged.
-It got to the point that rival Michael Dell suggested that Apple should shut down and “give the money back to the shareholders.”
+Seeing that Microsoft had become an empire — albeit an evil one — by licensing out its operating system, Apple did the same, and the results nearly killed the company.
+Apple’s computer sales plunged and — adding insult to injury — rival Michael Dell suggested that Apple should shut down and “give the money back to the shareholders.”

 So as soon as Lord Jobs regained the Apple throne, he canceled those licensing agreements.
 He then oversaw product redesigns and a new distribution channel (Apple stores).
 Most significantly, in 2001, Jobs redefined Apple as the center of a digital universe, and that year, the iPod was born.
-In 2007, “Computer” was dropped from the Apple name.
+In 2007, Apple dropped “Computer” from its name.
 Jobs successfully pulled off a full Levitt.

 Meanwhile, according to the NY Times (“Dell Trails Its Rivals in the Worst of Times”), Michael Dell “has grown tired of discussing his company’s reinvention.”
 In 2008, Dell corporation’s shares sunk to an 11-year low and a market cap of $22.7 billion compared to Apple’s $79.3 billion.